 Families applying for need-based financial aid must submit financial data by completing the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service PROFILE form (new students only).
-Families should submit to the Financial Aid Office student and parent/spouse tax returns with W2s and with all schedules and forms.
+Families should submit to Student Financial Services student and parent/spouse tax returns with W2s and with all schedules and forms.
 Returning students will also be required to complete the Gordon College Financial Aid Application.
 Students may obtain the FAFSA and PROFILE forms from most high schools or from Gordon.
 The FAFSA and PROFILE forms are sent to be processed; results are then sent to the parents and the school(s) selected on the forms.
-The priority deadline for receipt of all application materials for new students are encouraged to use estimated tax information, if necessary, to meet the March 1 deadline.
+The priority deadline for receipt of all application materials for new students is March 1, and for returning students, April 15.
+Families of new students are encouraged to use estimated tax information, if necessary, to meet the March 1 deadline.
 It is not necessary for a student to be accepted for admissions before submitting financial aid applications.
 Allow four weeks for FAFSA and PROFILE processing.
 While applications received after these deadlines will be reviewed, some funds may be depleted and thus unavailable.

 Students must reapply for financial aid each year using the FAFSA, PROFILE and the Gordon College Financial Aid Application.
-Gordon's Financial Aid Office distributes application materials to returning students no later than December.
+Gordon's Student Financial Services distributes application materials to returning students no later than December.
 New students should contact the Student Financial Services Office.
 Financial aid sources follow.